Putten raid

 The Putten raid (Dutch: Razzia van Putten) was a civilian raid conducted by Nazi Germany in occupied Netherlands during the Second World War.
 On 1 October 1944, a total of 602 men – almost the entire male population of the village – were taken from Putten, in the central Netherlands, and deported to various concentration camps inside Germany.
 Only 48 returned at the end of the war.
 The raid was carried out as a reprisal for a Dutch resistance attack on a vehicle carrying personnel from the Wehrmacht.

 Background

 On the night of 30 September-1 October 1944, a car carrying two officers and two corporals of the German Army was ambushed by members of the Dutch resistance near the Oldenallerbrug bridge between Putten and Nijkerk.
 In the attack, a resistance fighter named Frans Slotboom was wounded; he later died.
-One German officer, Lieutnant Otto Sommer, was also injured, and escaped to a nearby farmhouse to raise the alarm; he died the following day.
+One German officer, Lieutenant Otto Sommer, was also injured, and escaped to a nearby farmhouse to raise the alarm; he died the following day.
 The two German corporals fled while the second officer, Oberleutnant Eggart, was injured and captured.
 Due to his wounds, the resistance fighters abandoned him in a place where he could be found by the Germans.